fabiospampinato/tiny-updater/readme.md

 // If there is an update available:
 // 1. `true` is returned
 // 2.
-At most once a day, right before the process exists, a message like the following is logged to the console:
+At most once a day, right before the process exits, a message like the following is logged to the console:
 // 📦 Update available for example-package: 0.1.0 → 1.0.0
 ```